Garrison Keillor

 So I headed back home with two new friends and a stick of gum.
 I also met a homeless lady - she said I could call her B. Love - digging through the trash cans.
 I actually think we've crossed paths before- a long time ago, but I can't talk about her here.

-Even our Left Hand ain't supposed to know what the Right's got up to - but I do believe that even a long-procrastinated, messy car - full of nursery class snacks and abandoned winter wear is sometimes 'meant to be'
+Even our Left Hand ain't supposed to know what the Right's got up to - but I do believe that even a long-procrastinated, messy, messy car -full of nursery class snacks and abandoned winter wear- is sometimes 'meant to be'

 Besides, I wouldn't want the kids to worry.